slak44/adapta-gtk-theme-cinnamon-spices/spice_builds/Adapta-Nokto-Eta/README.md

 ## Adapta-Nokto-Eta

-A light theme based on Material Design Guidelines.
+A compact dark theme based on Material Design Guidelines.
 Cinnamon, Metacity, GTK2, GTK3.18 and GTK3.20+ themes are included.

 ## Credits